lavishabhambri/Coding-Ninjas/README.md

 This will have solutions to all the problems that are included in C++ Foundation with Data Structures Combo Coding Ninja's Course.
 Star the repo if you like it.

 ## General Information
 The repository contains solutions to various problems on Coding Ninjas Course.
-The code are written by me.
+The codes are written by me.

 ## How to contribute?
 1. Fork the repository